 The subjects will be asked a series of rating questions:

-Overall: What is your opinion of the overall video viewing experience?

-Audiovisual: What is your opinion of the audiovisual quality?

 Loading: What is your opinion of the loading experience?
 Here Loading consists of initial buffering delay before begin of play-out and stalling/rebuffering during play-out.

 Content: What is your opinion of the video content?
+Are you interested in it?

 All subjective ratings are reported on the 5-point discrete scale as shown in Figure 2.